microsoft/computervision-recipes/contrib/vm_builder/README.md

 This mini project will help you set up a Virtual Machine with the Computer Vision repo installed on it.

+> Note: this tool only works on Linux or Mac

 You can use this project simply by running:
 ```bash
 python vm_builder.py